cvdg/fspt/README.md

-# fspt
-fspt / fishpot
+# fspt / fishpot - The quest for the perfect homelab.